 The template is used to format your paper and style the text.
 All margins, column widths, line spaces, and text fonts are prescribed; please do not alter them.
 You may note peculiarities.
 For example, the head margin in this template measures proportionately more than is customary.
-This measurement and others are deliberate, using specifications that anticipate your paper as one part of the entire proceedings, line 4: e- mail address of each author is required and not as an independent document.
+This measurement and others are deliberate, using specifications that anticipate your paper as one part of the entire proceedings, and not as an independent document.
 Please do not revise any of the current designations.

-Authors Name/s per 2nd Affiliation (Author) line 1 (of Affiliation): dept. name of organization line 2: name of organization, acronyms acceptable line 3: City, Country
+Authors Name/s per 2nd Affiliation (Author) line 1 (of Affiliation): dept. name of organization line 2: name of organization, acronyms acceptable line 3: City, Country line 4: e-mail address if desired